The city of 4 million people almost turned off its taps.

 Though life under the Day Zero warning may not have changed for people in Khayelitsha and the informal settlements, damage elsewhere was widespread.

 Farm employment in the Western Cape was hit particularly hard: an estimated 7,000 job losses in the first quarter of 2018 compared to a year earlier, and a wine harvest that dropped 15 percent.
 The tourism sector, too, was pummeled, with bookings down 10 to 15 percent during the summer.
+Chris van Zyl, group sustainability manager at The Vineyard Hotel, told Circle of Blue that the hotel lost several big conference bookings at the end of January, when the mayor announced a Day Zero date.
 Because pools were drained and unwatered rugby pitches had the cushioning of a sidewalk, recreational options for Capetonians were limited.

 “The government says that we’ve done really well, and yes, we’ve brought water use down.
 But it’s come at a very high price,” said Rene Frank with Save Our Schools, an organization that works to keep water flowing at schools during the drought.